 Tea lovers can switch to green tea as drinking it helps to stay warm and alert in cool temperatures.
 It also pumps in antioxidants in the body that helps keep cold, cough and other infections at bay.
 It also improves the skin, keeping it free of acne and maintaining the glow.

 Drinking herbal tea or Tulsi tea is also very beneficial for the throat.
-To cure itchy throat, another concoction is to boil a liter of water with 2-3 cloves and a small stick of cinnamon.
+To cure itchy throat, another concoction is to boil a litre of water with 2-3 cloves and a small stick of cinnamon.
 Drinking it helps soothe the throat and keep the tonsils in check.

 Eat hot foods

 Having a hot soup is another way to stay warm and comfortable in this season.
 Also, it is best to eat fresh, hot foods or meals.
 This is because cold foods are more prone to bacteria infestation and infections.